vectorgrp/sil-kit-adapters-qemu/eth/README.md

 ### CANoe4SW Server Edition (Linux)
 You can also run the same test set with ``CANoe4SW SE (Linux)``.
 At first you have to execute the PowerShell script ``./eth/demos/CANoe4SW_SE/createEnvForLinux.ps1`` on your Windows system by using tools of ``CANoe4SW SE (Windows)`` to prepare your test environment for Linux.
 In ``./eth/demos/CANoe4SW_SE/run.sh`` you should set ``canoe4sw_se_install_dir`` to the path of your ``CANoe4SW SE`` installation in your WSL.
 Afterwards you can execute ``./eth/demos/CANoe4SW_SE/run.sh`` in your WSL.
 The test cases are executed automatically and you should see a short test report in your terminal after execution.

+## Using the SIL Kit Dashboard

+For general instructions and features, see the documentation in [common/demos/README.md](https://github.com/vectorgrp/sil-kit-adapters-common/blob/main/docs/sil-kit-dashboard/README.md).

+### Steps for the Ethernet Demo

+1. Start the SIL Kit registry with dashboard support:
+    ```
+    /path/to/SilKit-x.y.z-$platform/SilKit/bin/sil-kit-registry --listen-uri 'silkit://0.0.0.0:8501' --dashboard-uri http://localhost:8082
+    ```

+2. Launch the QEMU ethernet adapter and demo participants as described above.

+    > With SIL Kit Dashboard version 1.1.0 or newer, you can configure the participant configuration file to enable all available metrics.
+See the [SIL Kit documentation](https://github.com/vectorgrp/sil-kit/blob/main/docs/troubleshooting/advanced.rst) for details.

+3. Open your web browser and navigate to [http://localhost:8080/dashboard](http://localhost:8080/dashboard).

+4. In the dashboard, select the registry URI (e.g., `silkit://localhost:8501`).

+5. In the participant tab, you should see `sil-kit-adapter-qemu`, `EthernetDevice`, and any other participants (such as CANoe).

+6. Click on `Network: Ethernet1 > Ethernet > Ethernet1` to view an overview of the setup.

+7. Use the dashboard to monitor participant status and troubleshoot issues specific to the Ethernet demo.